Jpemp/Machine-Learning-Semester-Project/README.md

-The purpose of this project is to create a sentiment analysis model.
+The purpose of this project is to create a sentiment analysis model from Amazon reviews.
+The sentiment has a polarity of 0-1, with 0 being a negative sentiment and 1 being a positive sentiment.

 The datasets this project is based on are too big to be placed in the GitHub repository.